An Uncertain Life

 About the Author

-Charles Michael Brill was born in the early days of the Civil Rights Movement in Alabama, in the Heart of Dixie.
+Charles Michael Brill was born in the early days of the Civil Rights Movement in Alabama, the Heart of Dixie.
 The world around him was filled with violence against protesters who were claiming their constitutional rights as equal citizens.
-Early in his life he faced death.
-He also lived through integration as part of the first class to be integrated in Mobile County, Alabama.
-For him this was eye opening, though at the time he did not realize the significance of what he was living and witnessing.
-He continued his education at Mobile College (now the University of Mobile) and Oklahoma Baptist University (BA) and Southern Baptist Theological Seminary (MDiv/SW).
-These experiences broadened his world and perspective on life.
-He couldn’t yet deal with the fact that he was gay, as that was unacceptable to God according to his understanding (church’s teachings) of the scriptures.
+Mike faced death early in his life and experienced integration during the first year of integration in Mobile County, Alabama.
+This was eye opening for him, though at the time he did not realize the significance of what he was living and

-The next, nearly 30 years, he has lived a life free of guilt for who he is.
-This freedom translated into significant success in the field of Financial Advisement, because, he believes, he was where God wanted him, but also because he was no longer hiding his true self.
-Today, this book is the result of the Holy Spirit guiding him to not give up, to trust the Spirit and be a resource to others who are going through this process, another time of intolerance where roadblocks stand in the way of those who dare to be different.
-Growing up one saying always helped him: tough times never last, tough people do.
-He didn’t feel tough, but Michael is resilient.
-Trust God, take one step of faith at a time, and you will be amazed at God’s presence in your life as a beloved Child of God, gay or straight, Trans or bi.
-God’s love will sustain you.
+This book is the result of the Holy Spirit guiding Mike to stick with it, trust the Spirit and be a resource to others who are going through this process at a new time of elevated intolerance where roadblocks stand in the way of those who dare to be different.
+Growing up, one saying always helped him: tough times never last, tough people do.
+He didn’t always feel tough, but Michael is resilient.
+Trust God, take one step of faith at a time, and you will be amazed at God’s presence in your life as a beloved Child of God, gay or straight, trans or bi.

 Our Team